Filter Options

 What condition are the roads in within the Masai Mara?

 “Considering the traffic of 4WD vehicles and safari minivans that crisscross the Masai Mara every year, the Mara’s safari tracks are usually in remarkably good condition.
 A 4WD is preferable, but if you stick to the tracks, which you really should, then you can easily get around without too much trouble except after rains.
-The short rains occur in October and November and rarely cause more than a few puddles that are easy to avoid.
+The short rains usually occur in November and December and rarely cause more than a few puddles that are easy to avoid.
 Rainfall and muddy roads are more of an issue in March, April and, to a lesser extent, May.
 All of that said, I visited once in April and enjoyed fine weather, quiet trails and excellent track surfaces.
 It all depends on the year.”

 6